yongseunglee1231/tos-image-builder/README.md

 further local adjustments is recommended.
 See the comments in the example file.

-Finally, `eos-image-builder` uses private keys in `/etc/eos-image-builder` to manage authentication and image signing.
+Finally, `tos-image-builder` uses private keys in `/etc/tos-image-builder` to manage authentication and image signing.
 The `local.ini.example` file sets various options so that authentication to external services is generally not required.
 See the [Setup](#setup) section above if you want to test authentication or GPG signing.

-Now you should be able to run `sudo ./eos-image-builder` with the options mentioned above as well as any `--product` type options to select the appropriate image variant for the base configuration.
+Now you should be able to run `sudo ./tos-image-builder` with the options mentioned above as well as any `--product` type options to select the appropriate image variant for the base configuration.